muddery/muddery/OUTPUTS.md

                         "args": "<COMMAND_ARGS>"}]}
 }
 ```
 When a player send a `look` command to the server to looking at an object, the server will send back these data.
-These data is the object's appearance.
+These data is the object's appearance.<br>
-`name` is the name of the object that the player is looking at.
+`name` is the name of the object that the player is looking at.<br>
-`desc` is the description of the object that the player is looking at.
+`desc` is the description of the object that the player is looking at.<br>
-`dbref` is the dbref of the object that the player is looking at.
+`dbref` is the dbref of the object that the player is looking at.<br>
-`cmds` is a list of commands that the player can do on the object.
+`cmds` is a list of commands that the player can do on the object.<br>
-    `cmd` is the key of the command.
+    `cmd` is the key of the command.<br>
-    `name` is the name of the command to display.
+    `name` is the name of the command to display.<br>
     `args` is the args of the command, usually is the dbref of the object.